 “And what is this grammatically correct procedure Sir, may I know?”
-Her eyes drove a red hot iron rod right through my soul.
+The frown in her eyes drove a red hot iron rod through my very soul.
 “You don’t expect my hand to scratch on behalf of yours, do you?”

 Friends, to tell you honestly, the idea hadn’t occurred to me till that moment.
 But now that she brought up the possibility (or the impossibility perhaps) of the job, I muttered softly to myself, “Well, idea wise at least, that’s feasible, is it not?”

 “I see, that’s what you expect do you?” she hissed now like a cobra disturbed in its sleep.